thesofproject/sof-docs/getting_started/nxp/sof_imx_user_guide.rst

 Build SOF binaries from sources
 *******************************

-Use :ref:`build-with-docker` for a guide on how to build SOF binaries with docker.
-Otherwise, you can build it on your Debian like machine as folows.
+Use :ref:`build-with-docker` to build SOF binaries with Docker.
+Otherwise, build it on your Debian-like machine as follows.

 Kernel image and modules
 ------------------------

-Use NXP internal Linux kernel tree to get full support for i.MX8 boards.
+Use the NXP internal Linux kernel tree to get full support for i.MX8 boards:

 .. code-block:: bash